mbianchidev/mbianchidev/note-to-colleagues.md

 First of all, unless you are announcing IPO: 🚩🚩🚩🚩🚩🚩🚩🚩

-If it's a 1-way broadcast it might as well be a video, right?
+If it's a 1-way broadcast with no interaction, it might as well be a video, right?

 I'll be eternally grateful if you let me consume your message whenever I have time that day or the day after.